Interested in becoming a nonprofit board member?

 - Attend a meeting.
 See if you can sit in on their next meeting to get a feel for it.
 Bonus tip: ask for the previous meeting’s notes to read beforehand so you can follow along better

-To conclude, if you have little-to-no board experience and are looking for a nonprofit to potentially serve with, we highly suggest you attend the next Board Match Program (time TBD).
+To conclude, if you have little-to-no board experience and are looking for a nonprofit to potentially serve with, we highly suggest you check out the Whatcom Community Board Match.